tomstorey/discrete-nor-logic-clock/README.md

 If you want to contribute you can do so by:
 - leaving a comment on the blog (see above) - preferred for general discussion of the project
 - opening an issue here - preferred for issues, suggestions, or corrections specific to design files themselves
+- forking this repo and sending pull requests